sircodesalotOfTheRound/Verba/README.md

 ```

-Here, the `Iterable<T>` class is re-opened for extension, adding the method `distinct_by_property`, which allows collections to be filtered for distinct items based on some projection.
+Here, the `List<T>` class is re-opened for extension, adding the method `distinct_by_property`, which allows collections to be filtered for distinct items based on some projection.

 ## Static Evaluation, Dynamic Evaluation
 By default, verba is a statically typed language.
 This allows for better performance, and application scalability.
 However, there are certain scenarios when dynamic execution is neccesary.
 Verba supports dynamic execution in two ways.